-Finally, as I showed her the phone with her fellow employees’ names, I said, “How about calling Kenneth and Anthony?
+Finally, as I showed her the notes in my phone with her fellow employees’ names, I said, “How about calling Kenneth and Anthony?
 Their phones work, and they promised our bags would be on the plane.”

 Suddenly, she was the most helpful person around.
 She called multiple people at AA and Jet Blue.
 And by the time we were done, over an hour later, others had come into the office with the same problem, so we tacked them onto the list.

 We were told to come back at 6AM to get our luggage at the AA terminal before we went to our Jet Blue flight.
 My friends on the later flight were told to go back to the airport at 11PM and the bags would be on the carousel.
 Both statements were inaccurate.
 They were supposedly loaded on a pallete and put on the Jet Blue flight to St. Lucia.